devoteam-se/devolunch/README.md

 Go to `/terraform/scraper` and check that the variables are correct in `variables.tf` and make sure to copy `terraform.tfvars.examples` and name it `terraform.tfvars`.
 Verify that the languages you want to use are correct.

-When done, run these commands in that directory to deploy:
+When done, run these commands in that directory to deploy to GCP:

 ```sh
 $ terraform init
 $ terraform apply
 ```

+#### Manual trigger

-To trigger a manual Scrape go to Cloud Scheduler in your project and trigger it manually.
+Go to Cloud Scheduler in your project and select the `scrape-scheduler` and trigger it manually.

 ### Website

+When you first deploy the website a hello world example is deployed on Cloud Run.
+The actual deploy only happens when someone pushes changes to the repository.
+I'm working on fixing this.

 Verify that the scraper is up and running, and that the Cloud Schedule to trigger a scrape as been run.
 Next, go to `/terraform/website` and check that the variables are correct in `variables.tf`.

-When done, run these commands in that directory to deploy:
+When done, run these commands in that directory to deploy to GCP:

 ```sh
 $ terraform init